 However, not everyone has a green thumb or the time to keep their houseplants alive and thriving.
 Despite the current trend of owning houseplants, many people still feel apprehensive of the amount of maintenance these plants may seem to require.

-Fortunately, there are low-maintenance plants you can care for no matter how busy your schedule gets.
+Fortunately, there are many low-maintenance plants such as the Zanzibar plant you can care for no matter how busy your schedule gets.
 With just the minimum growth conditions, the houseplants listed below can survive even if caring for them is the last item on your to-do list:

 Usually given away as a housewarming gift, the lucky bamboo plant is used to increase feng shui.
 Chinese traditions also say that the luck you receive depends on the number of stalks your plant has.
 However, contrary to popular belief, the lucky bamboo is not actually bamboo and is instead called Dracaena sanderiana.